la2050/challenge/_2021/create/respectability.md

   studios including NBCUniversal, The Walt Disney Company and Netflix.
 We collaborate with other inclusion organizations, including the Geena Davis Institute on Gender in Media and GLAAD on LGBTQ equity.
-Please explain how you will define and measure success for your project.: "We define success by increasing equitable hiring of people with disabilities and accurate representation on- and off-screen and by fighting stigmas that limit their employment opportunities.
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "We define success by increasing equitable hiring of people with disabilities and accurate representation on- and off-screen and by fighting stigmas that limit their employment opportunities.
 We will measure our success by:\n\n1.\tEnsuring the post COVID-19 economic recovery embraces the abilities of people with disabilities by running at least 4 convenings of an “Employment First” task force with the Los Angeles Dept. on Disability, along with ongoing advisory efforts.\n\n2.\tConducting at least 4 disability inclusion trainings for LA organizations engaged in rebuilding the local economy through employment and/or entrepreneurship.\n\n3.\tRunning a Summer Lab for Entertainment Professionals, which will:\n*\tTrain a minimum of 25 participants (virtually in 2020).\n*\tPlace a minimum of 15 graduates into competitive, integrated employment in studios and production companies within first year after graduation.\n*\tEnsure a minimum of 100 entertainment executives meet participants, increasing equitable hiring of people with disabilities on and off screen.\n\n4.\tThrough our year-long activities, we will:\n*\tTrain a minimum of 5 studios/production companies on disability inclusion.\n*\tAdvise on a minimum of 10 television shows, films or other media productions for more diverse and successful representations of characters with disabilities.\n*\tCreate and distribute the second Hollywood Disability Inclusion Toolkit."
-Approximately how many people will be directly impacted by this proposal?: '425' Approximately how many people will be indirectly impacted by this proposal?: '600000' Please describe the broader impact of your proposal.: >- Our task force and trainings will ensure better employment outcomes for many of the 600,000 working-age Angelenos with disabilities, during and after the COVID-19 recovery.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '425' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '600000' Describe how Los Angeles County will be different if your work is successful.: >- Our task force and trainings will ensure better employment outcomes for many of the 600,000 working-age Angelenos with disabilities, during and after the COVID-19 recovery.
 300 employers and partners will participate in disability